couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 });
 ```

-If we want to run this example in a traditional synchronous application, we are in trouble if we want to compute the result asynchronously, but make the calling thread wait for a result at some point (since maybe we need to pass a response back to the user).
+If you want to run this example in a traditional synchronous application, you are in trouble if you want to compute the result asynchronously, but make the calling thread wait for a result at some point (because you might need to pass a response back to the user).
 For this purpose, the `CountDownLatch` of the java concurrent package comes in handy.
 It is part of the JDK, so it is always accessible to you.

-Let's modify our example from above to make the calling thread wait for the async computation (still using Java 8 here to make the code samples shorter, but the same concepts apply to Java 6/7 and anonymous classes):
+This example modifies the previous example to make the calling thread wait for the asynchronous computation (still using Java 8 here to make the code samples shorter, but the same concepts apply to Java 6 and 7 and anonymous classes):

 ```java
 CountDownLatch latch = new CountDownLatch(1);